chrisullyott/wordsearch-solver/README.md

 # wordsearch-solver

-Finds words hidden in a two-dimensional grid of characters.
+Finds words hidden in a common wordsearch puzzle by scanning a grid of characters in all possible directions (including backwards and diagonally).

 A personal exercise in designing algorithms that traverse lists in creative ways.

 ### Example